Home Insulation - how much is too much?

 The US states are for the most part, small enough that there aren't generally great differences in climate from one corner to another, so let’s take the Canadian province of Ontario as a more extreme example; building code requirements for home insulation remain constant from the vineyards in the southern-most region of Niagara, to the Arctic shores of Hudson Bay.
 This makes no sense whatsoever.

-None of us would think there is a single 'ideal' outfit that would protect from sunburn, let sweat evaporate AND protect from frostbite and polar bears, so why would we expect there to be one 'ideal' home design?
-The only thing building codes consistently provide through their entire range, is a false sense of accomplishment when we build to the bare minimum performance requirements.
+None of us would think there is a single 'ideal' outfit that would protect from sunburn, let sweat evaporate AND protect from frostbite and polar bears, so why would we expect there to be one 'ideal' home design to span such a range?
+The only thing building codes consistently provide is a false sense of accomplishment when we meet the performance requirements.

-Bear in mind that building code continually changes and never in the direction of reducing the amount of insulation required; it’s always to increase it.
 Some local regions like the city of Vancouver, British Columbia, for example, recognize the benefits of improved buildings and have much more stringent performance demands than the National Building Code.
-In aspiring to acheive the status of World's Greenest City 20/20, Vancouver has promoted Passive House Certification, and the province of British Columbia has recently released the BC Energy Step Code, which demands the highest performance of any provincial code in Canada, in a move towards the province's goals of having all buildings be Zero Net Energy ready by 2050.
+In aspiring to achieve the status of World's Greenest City 20/20, Vancouver promoted Passive House Certification, and the province of British Columbia has recently released the BC Energy Step Code, which demands the highest performance of any provincial code in Canada, in a move towards achieving the province's goals of having all buildings be Zero Net Energy ready by 2050.

 So, what is the right amount of insulation in a home?

 The right amount of insulation in a home - be that attic, walls or floor, will of course vary by region.
-To get the best idea, designers should conduct specific energy modelling and make key decisions based on balancing performance.
-Homeowners when having a home built or when renovating need to decide what is most important to them – home size and staying on budget, energy efficiency and carbon footprint, or building an off-grid or resilient home that can stay warm or cool during power outages because it's design is high performance and efficient.
+To draw the most sensible conclusions, designers should conduct specific energy modelling and make key decisions based on balancing performance.
+Homeowners, when having a home built or when renovating, need to decide what is most important to them – home size, decor and staying on budget, or energy efficiency, long term investment and the embodied carbon footprint.

 How much insulation is too much?

 This is, oddly enough, a question that needs to be addressed also - is it even possible to install too much insulation in a home?
-Sometimes people can get a little over ambitious and install far more insulation than is necessary or to use our new word - efficient.
+Sometimes people can get a little over ambitious and install far more insulation than is necessary or even effective.
 And sometimes they have to do that in order to meet a certain performance standard.
-For all that we like about the Passive House Certification and performance targets, that system is not without its' flaws.

-There are many other building certifications and standards for Green or Sustainable homes that should be considered - the best of which, in our opinion, take careful consideration of all factors before dictating what is the perfect amount of insulation for walls, roofs or floors.
-The very best specifications for insulation though are those that keep families comfortable - and that don't break the bank. (which is why we consider that rigid foam insulation has it's place in Green and Sustainable construction, read more here)
+There are many other green building certifications and standards that should be considered - the best of which, in our opinion, take careful consideration of all factors before dictating the required amounts of insulation for walls, roofs or floors.

 The best return on investment for home construction & insulation: